Revealing the whole picture...

 Client: The Film and TV charity

 Sara Kenney directed the project, with Lindsey Dryden producing.
-We were tasked with visualising the script and storyboarding and animating it, all within about 2 months.
+We were tasked with visualising the script, storyboarding and animation.

 The client wanted something cinematic rather than infographic which is why we chose to create 3D characters in simple environments.